Easy Homemade Larabars (+ Infinite Flavor Variations)

 • Southern Inspired: Dates, dried peaches, pecans

-• Fall Feast: Figs, apples, cranberries, walnuts
+• Fall Feast: Dried figs, dried apple rings, dried cranberries, walnuts

 • Tropical: Dates, dried mango, cashews, shredded coconut, lime zest